Personal Finance

 Estimating the value of property

 The appraisal process is vital to the real estate market.
 The appraisal determines the property’s value, helps determine what it is worth to lenders, and determines its value for taxation purposes.
 Appraisers apply professional valuation techniques incorporating accurate and current data to assess property values accurately.
+Institutions such as Fannie Mae and Freddie Mac rely on these valuations when deciding whether to purchase mortgage loans from lenders, making the appraiser’s role a linchpin of the secondary mortgage market.

 Estimating the value for insurance purposes